 Conor McGregor reveals fiancée Dee Devlin is pregnant with fourth child

-McGregor and Devlin already have three children, Conor Jr, Croia Mairhead and Rian
+McGregor and Devlin already have three children, Conor Jr, Croia Mairead, and Rian

 Conor McGregor and his fiancée Dee Devlin are expecting their fourth child, the UFC star has revealed.